mikep79/marketplace-public/README.md

-# Farmers Market
+# The Market Place

-Farmers Market is a place for people to exchange goods.
+The Market Place is a place for people to exchange goods.
 The objective for the user is to buy low and sell high.
 A leaderboard page displays the ranking of users who are currently playing the game.

 ## Technologies

-- Mongo, Express, Angular, Node, Grunt, ES6, Babel
+- Mongo, Express, AngularJS, Node, ES6

 ## Setup

 > Make sure mongo is running in an open tab

 - `npm install`
-- `grunt` - _Leave this running in it's own tab_
-- `npm start` - _Create a new tab for this_
+- `npm start`

 All client work should be done in the `client/` directory and all server work should be done in the `server/` directory.
 Files in the `server/public/` directory should **not** be modified directly.